Rahul is a TV addict who can never get enough of good shows. His all-time favorites are 'The Wire', 'Breaking Bad', and 'The Sopranos.'

-Don Draper is a womanizer, an expert at telling white-lies, a manipulator.
+Don Draper is a womanizer, an expert at telling white-lies, and a manipulator.
 You’ll hate him initially.
-However, over the course of 7 seasons, you get to know everything about him, which will make you see him in a different light.
+However, over the course of the seven seasons, you get to know everything about him, which will make you see him in a different light.

 It’s a slow burn show that takes its time in introducing you to all the characters and its wonderfully recreated 60s era.
-Each and every character get its chance to shine as its subtle layers unfold one by one.
+Each and every character gets their chance to shine as its subtle layers unfold one by one.
 Since it’s essentially a character piece, the story and acting play a bigger role than any other filmmaking component.
 Thankfully, this show excels at both.

-Everything from retro hairstyles to dresses accurately depicts that era, taking you back half a decade on an emotional ride.
+Everything from retro hairstyles to dresses that accurately depict that era, This show really takes you back to a bygone era in American history.